 FEAST offers a “New to Homeschooling” Orientation class AND “One On One Consultations” for interested families.

-Everyone agrees that home based education is growing both in numbers and in scope, but despite some excellent pieces of research many questions remain unanswered for parents interested in this educational choice.
-The phenomenon of personalized home-based, parent directed education is remarkable for its educational success and growth nationwide.
-Despite this growth and the huge rise in enquiries via phone, website and internet support, the need for one on one home schooling orientations are in high demand.
+Everyone agrees that home-based education is growing both in numbers and in scope, but despite some excellent pieces of research, many questions remain unanswered for parents interested in this educational choice.
+The phenomenon of personalized home-based, parent-directed education is remarkable for its educational success and growth nationwide.
+Despite this growth and the huge rise in inquiries via phone, website and internet support, the need for one on one homeschooling orientations are in high demand.